shrinidhi04/GoldenGate/workshops/gg/CloudWorkshop_GoldenGate_400.md

 Time: 25 minutes

 Steps:
-1. Starting from the Service Manager page (Figure 7d-1).
+1. Starting from the Service Manager page (Figure D-1).

-Figure 7d-1:
+Figure D-1:

 ![](images/400/Lab400_image320.png)

-2. Open the Administration Server for the second deployment by clicking on the link (Figure 7d-2).
+2. Open the Administration Server for the second deployment by clicking on the link (Figure D-2).

-Figure 7d-2:
+Figure D-2:

 ![](images/400/Lab400_image330.png)

-3. Open the Configuration option to add your credentials needed to connect to PDB2 (Figure 7d-3).
+3. Open the Configuration option to add your credentials needed to connect to EURO (Figure D-3).
 After creating the credential, login and verify that it works.
-You will need to create 1 credential for the user to connect to PDB2.
-We will use the same common user as before, C##GGATE@PDB2, with password ggate.
-Click Submit when finished.

-Figure 7d-3:
+Figure D-3:

 ![](images/400/Lab400_image340.png)

 4. Navigate back to the Overview page on the Administration Server.
-Here you will begin to create your Integrated Replicat (Figure 7d-4).
+Here you will begin to create your Integrated Replicat (Figure D-4).
 Click the plus sign ( + ) to open the Add Replicat process.

-Figure 7d-4:
+Figure D-4:

 ![](images/400/Lab400_image350.png)

 5. With the Add Replicat page open, you want to create an Integrated Replicat.
-Make sure the radio button is selected and click Next (Figure 7d-5).
+Make sure the radio button is selected and click Next (Figure D-5).

-Figure 7d-5:
+Figure D-5:

 ![](images/400/Lab400_image360.png)

-6. Fill in the Replicat options form with the required information (Figure 7d-6).
+6. Fill in the Replicat options form with the required information (Figure D-6).
 Your trail name should match the trail name you saw in the Receiver Server.
 Once you are done filling everything out, click the Next button at the bottom of the screen.

-Figure 7d-6:
+Figure D-6:

 ![](images/400/Lab400_image370.png)

 7. You are next taken to the Parameter File page.
-On this page, you will notice that a sample parameter file is provided (Figure 7d-7).
+On this page, you will notice that a sample parameter file is provided (Figure D-7).
 You will have to remove the MAP statement and replace it with the information below:

 INSERTMISSINGUPDATES
-MAP PDB1.SOE.CUSTOMERS, TARGET SOE.CUSTOMERS, KEYCOLS (CUSTOMER_ID);
-MAP PDB1.SOE.ADDRESSES, TARGET SOE.ADDRESSES, KEYCOLS (ADDRESS_ID);
+MAP PDB1.SOE.CUSTOMERS, TARGET SOE.CUSTOMERS, KEYCOLS (CUSTOMER_ID);                                                              MAP PDB1.SOE.ADDRESSES, TARGET SOE.ADDRESSES, KEYCOLS (ADDRESS_ID);
-MAP PDB1.SOE.ORDERS, TARGET SOE.ORDERS, KEYCOLS (ORDER_ID);
-MAP PDB1.SOE.ORDER_ITEMS, TARGET SOE.ORDER_ITEMS, KEYCOLS (ORDER_ID, LINE_ITEM_ID);
-MAP PDB1.SOE.CARD_DETAILS, TARGET SOE.CARD_DETAILS, KEYCOLS (CARD_ID);
+MAP PDB1.SOE.ORDERS, TARGET SOE.ORDERS, KEYCOLS (ORDER_ID);                                                                       MAP PDB1.SOE.ORDER_ITEMS, TARGET SOE.ORDER_ITEMS, KEYCOLS (ORDER_ID, LINE_ITEM_ID);                                               MAP PDB1.SOE.CARD_DETAILS, TARGET SOE.CARD_DETAILS, KEYCOLS (CARD_ID);
-MAP PDB1.SOE.LOGON, TARGET SOE.LOGON;
-MAP PDB1.SOE.PRODUCT_INFORMATION, TARGET SOE.PRODUCT_INFORMATION;
-MAP PDB1.SOE.INVENTORIES, TARGET SOE.INVENTORIES, KEYCOLS (PRODUCT_ID, WAREHOUSE_ID);
+MAP PDB1.SOE.LOGON, TARGET SOE.LOGON;                                                                                             MAP PDB1.SOE.PRODUCT_INFORMATION, TARGET SOE.PRODUCT_INFORMATION;                                                                 MAP PDB1.SOE.INVENTORIES, TARGET SOE.INVENTORIES, KEYCOLS (PRODUCT_ID, WAREHOUSE_ID);
-MAP PDB1.SOE.PRODUCT_DESCRIPTIONS, TARGET SOE.PRODUCT_DESCRIPTIONS;
-MAP PDB1.SOE.WAREHOUSES, TARGET SOE.WAREHOUSES;
-MAP PDB1.SOE.ORDERENTRY_METADATA, TARGET SOE.ORDERENTRY_METADATA;
+MAP PDB1.SOE.PRODUCT_DESCRIPTIONS, TARGET SOE.PRODUCT_DESCRIPTIONS;                                                               MAP PDB1.SOE.WAREHOUSES, TARGET SOE.WAREHOUSES;                                                                                   MAP PDB1.SOE.ORDERENTRY_METADATA, TARGET SOE.ORDERENTRY_METADATA;
 Notes: ~/Desktop/Software/replicat.prm has these contents for copying.
 Once the parameter file has been updated, click the Create and Run button at the bottom.

-Figure 7d-7:
+Figure D-7:

 ![](images/400/Lab400_image380.png)